History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-A history of the evolution of Inter-American relations from colonization to the contemporary development of regional economic blocs.
-Topics will include relations among the American colonies, efforts at unification after independence, the expanding role of the United States in hemispheric relations and the Latin-American reaction, and the evolution of regionalism in the hemisphere.
+An in-depth exploration of the history of the evolution of Inter-American relations from colonization to the contemporary development of regional economic blocs.
+Emphasis on relations among the American colonies, efforts at unification after independence, the expanding role of the United States in hemispheric relations and the Latin-American reaction, and the evolution of regionalism in the hemisphere.

 HIS 4366 American Legal History to 1877 (3)